- About Us

 - Year Group Curriculum overviews

 - Curriculum Presentations

 SEND Information Report

-Details on how we support children with SEN and Disabilities can be found in this document: SEND Information Report September 2017On the 1st May, the Department for Education made temporary changes to the duty on Local Authorities and commissioning health bodies for children and young people with an Educational Health Care Plan and on the EHC needs assessment process.
+Details on how we support children with SEN and Disabilities can be found in this document: SEN Policy and Information Report 2020-21On the 1st May, the Department for Education made temporary changes to the duty on Local Authorities and commissioning health bodies for children and young people with an Educational Health Care Plan and on the EHC needs assessment process.
 These changes placed an emphasis on a duty to use ‘reasonable endeavours’ to secure or arrange the provision in place for your child during the Covid-19 period.

 For some children and young people, this has meant that the provision specified in their plan could continue to be delivered.
 For others, this may have resulted in a child or young person’s provision being different to that which is set out in their EHC plan, for some, or all, of the time that the notice was in place.